-35. Grades 7 & 8
+32. Grades 7 & 8

-- 35.1) A student shall not participate in more than one interscholastic contest on any one day unless permitted by specific sports regulations.
+- 32.1) A student shall not participate in more than one interscholastic contest on any one day unless permitted by specific sports regulations.
 EXCEPTIONS: baseball, basketball, softball, volleyball, tennis.
-(See specific sport regulations.) - 35.2) Sports Season Waiver Schools, leagues or conferences may adjust seasons to accommodate school teams because of the lack of availability of physical facilities or personnel.
-Proposed changes in seasons shall be submitted in writing to the Commissioner and include the proposed dates of the 7th & 8th grade season not to exceed the length of the interscholastic season for the sport concerned.
-All other regulations regarding contest limitations, required practice time and coaching requirements shall be followed. - 35.3) 7th & 8th grade students may not practice with, participate on the same team with or compete against 9th through 12th grade students.

-- 35.4) Students below the 7th grade may not practice with or participate with 7th through 12th grade students. - 35.5) It is strongly recommended that the coaches of 7th & 8th grade sports attend the OHSAA rules interpretation meetings for the sports they are coaching.
+(See specific sport regulations.) - 32.2) Sports Season Waiver Schools, leagues or conferences may adjust seasons to accommodate school teams because of the lack of availability of physical facilities or personnel.
+Proposed changes in seasons shall be submitted in writing to the Executive Director and include the proposed dates of the 7th & 8th grade season not to exceed the length of the interscholastic season for the sport concerned.
+All other regulations regarding contest limitations, required practice time and coaching requirements shall be followed. - 32.3) 7th & 8th grade students may not practice with, participate on the same team with or compete against 9th through 12th grade students. - Note: 7th & 8th grade students in the sports of bowling, cross country, golf, gymnastics, swimming & diving, tennis, track & field and wrestling may practice with 9th through 12th grade students so long as there is no head-to-head competition. - 32.4) Students below the 7th grade may not practice with or participate with 7th through 12th grade students. - 32.5) It is strongly recommended that the coaches of 7th & 8th grade sports complete the OHSAA rules interpretation meetings for the sports they are coaching.

-36. Penalties
+33. Penalties